syafiyft/virtual-library-project/README.md

 - After a brief delay, the app navigates to the **Authentication Page**, where users can:
   - **Sign Up** for a new account.
   - **Log In** using Firebase Authentication or an API-based authentication system.
+  - **Upon creating a new password, it must be at least 7 characters.**

 <br>